lucasmundim/gamerom/README.md

-# Rom - The Video Game ROM downloader
+# Gamerom - The Video Game ROM downloader

 A command-line installer for game ROMs from many repositories.